 Table of Contents

 Often, female pharaohs took the throne during times of crisis, when hope for male leadership was lost, but oftentimes the men who came after these queens erased their names from the formal list of monarchs.
 Regardless, today these women continue to be remembered as some of the strongest and most significant female figures in history.
-Here’s a look at the queens of Egypt from the Early Dynastic period to the Macedonian and Ptolemaic times.
+Here’s a look at the queens of Egypt from the Early Dynastic period to the Ptolemaic times.

 In the 4th dynasty, Hetepheres I became the queen of Egypt and bore the title Daughter of God.
-She was the wife of King Snefru, the first to build a true or straight-sided pyramid in Egypt, and mother of Khufu, the builder of the Great Pyramid of Giza.
+She was the wife of King Sneferu, the first to build a true or straight-sided pyramid in Egypt, and mother of Khufu, the builder of the Great Pyramid of Giza.
 As mother of the mighty king, she would’ve been highly honored in life, and it’s believed that the cult of the queen was maintained for generations to come.

 One of the queens of the Pyramid Age, Khentkawes I was the daughter of King Menkaure and wife of King Shepseskaf who ruled around 2510 to 2502 BCE.
 As a Mother of Two Kings of Upper and Lower Egypt, she was a woman of considerable importance.
 She had given birth to two kings, Sahure and Neferirkare, the second and third kings of the 5th dynasty.

 It’s believed that Khentkawes I served as regent of her infant son.
 However, her splendid tomb, the Fourth Pyramid of Giza, suggests that she reigned as a pharaoh.
-During the initial excavation of her tomb, she was depicted sitting on a throne, wearing the uraeus cobra and holding a was scepter.
+During the initial excavation of her tomb, she was depicted sitting on a throne, wearing the uraeus cobra on her forehead and holding a was scepter.
 The uraeus was associated with kingship, although it wouldn’t become standard queen’s attire until the Middle Kingdom.

-While her son Ahmose I was fighting against the Nubians in the south, Queen Ahhotep I commanded the military successfully, brought back her fugitives, and put down a rebellion of Hyksos sympathizers.
+While her son Ahmose I was fighting against the Nubians in the south, Queen Ahhotep I commanded the military successfully, brought back fugitives, and put down a rebellion of Hyksos sympathizers.
 Later, her son the king was regarded as the founder of a new dynasty because he reunified Egypt.

 However, Hatshepsut broke the traditional roles of queen regent as she assumed the role of king of Egypt.
 Many scholars conclude that her stepson may have been fully capable of claiming the throne, but was only relegated to secondary role.
 In fact, the queen ruled for more than two decades and depicted herself as a male king, wearing the pharaoh’s headdress and false beard, in order to sidestep the issue of gender.